 Yellowstone County's financial statements have been audited by Anderson, ZurMuehlen & Co., a firm of licensed certified public accountants.
-The goal of the independent audit was to provide reasonable assurance that the financial statements of Yellowstone County for the fiscal year ended June 30, 2004, are free of material misstatement.
+The goal of the independent audit was to provide reasonable assurance that the financial statements of Yellowstone County for the fiscal year ended June 30, 2005, are free of material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts, and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unqualified opinion that Yellowstone County's financial statements for the fiscal year ended June 30, 2004 are fairly presented in conformity with GAAP.
+The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unqualified opinion that Yellowstone County's basic financial statements of the opinion units for the fiscal year ended June 30, 2005 are fairly presented in conformity with GAAP.
 The independent auditor's report is presented as the first component of the financial section of this report.

 The independent audit of the financial statements of Yellowstone County was part of a broader, federally mandated "Single Audit" designed to meet the special needs of federal grantor agencies.
-The standards governing Single Audit engagements require the independent auditor to report not only on the fair presentation of the financial statements, but also on the audited government's internal controls and compliance with legal requirements, with special emphasis on internal controls and legal requirements involving the administration of federal awards.
+The standards governing Single Audit engagements require the independent auditor to report not only on the fair presentation of the basic financial statements of the opinion units, but also on the audited government's internal controls; legal requirements; and compliance and other matters, with special emphasis on internal controls and rendering an opinion on compliance on the government's administration of federal awards.
 These reports are available in Yellowstone County's separately issued Single Audit Report.
 GAAP require that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
 This letter of transmittal is designed to complement MD&A and should be read in conjunction with it.
 Yellowstone County's MD&A can be found immediately following the report of the independent auditors.